HippyHay/linked-blog-starter-md/Real Estate/Chapter 5.md

 5. Establish a listing price range. working outside in

-Compare trennds in the area,
+Compare trends in the area, the appreciation rate, what's going on in the mortgage market

+## Broker's Price Opinion

+**Broker price opinion (BPO)** is a broker’s opinion of the value of a piece of real property, given in writing